osg-htc/osg-htc.github.io/_events/NSF-CCstar-PI-Workshop.md

 The PI Workshop will promote dialogue across a range of important and timely topics in campus networking, including the larger context of campus cyberinfrastructure which lends to the development of new ideas, relationships, and collaborations.
 The workshop breakout sessions will provide the opportunity for program PIs and co-PIs to gain exposure to other cyberinfrastructure technologies or resources.
 The workshop furthers the development of cross discipline, regional, and national collaborations on cyberinfrastructure to support science research and education applications.
 By including awardees from all areas of the CC* programs, the workshop facilitates interaction and collaboration between research-intensive and under-resourced colleges and universities, as well as different cyberinfrastructure program areas, in ways that would not otherwise occur.

-The Sept 14-15 and September 21-22 sessions cover the following topics:
+The sessions cover the following topics:

 __Sept 14: Campus CI Plan as a Strategic Vision__
 __Sept 15: Science DMZs and Data Mobility__